LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Experiments Results

-The text-to-video diffusion model, CogVideoX~\cite{yang2024cogvideox}\footnote{Fine-tuning code adapted from \url{https://github.com/huggingface/diffusers/tree/main/examples/cogvideo}.}, is fine-tuned independently on each dataset.
-Frame sampling and input dimensions are aligned with the input requirements of the corresponding target model, with 16 frames extracted per video at a sampling rate of 8 frames per second.
-Training captions are generated for each video by incorporating ground truth class labels or regression values and available metadata.
-These captions enrich the conditioning signal during fine-tuning.
-The CogVideoX model is fine-tuned on each dataset for \(50\) epochs with a learning rate of \(1e-3\), enabling the generation of realistic samples.
+\frameworkAcronym~is compatible with any text-to-video latent diffusion model for counterfactual generation.
+In all experiments, CogVideoX~\cite{yang2024cogvideox} serves as the diffusion backbone.
+The denoising Expert Transformer is fine-tuned\footnote{Fine-tuning code adapted from \url{https://github.com/huggingface/diffusers/tree/main/examples/cogvideo}.} independently for each dataset, whereas the 3D causal VAE and text encoder remain frozen and are used solely to obtain latent video representations and text embeddings for conditioning.
+Frame sampling and spatial resolution are aligned with the input requirements of the corresponding target model, with 16 frames extracted per video at a sampling rate of 8 frames per second.
+Training text prompts are generated for each video by incorporating ground-truth class labels or regression values with available metadata, thereby enriching the conditioning signal during fine-tuning.
+The diffusion backbone is fine-tuned for \(50\) epochs with a learning rate of \(1e-3\), enabling the generation of realistic and domain-consistent samples.
+Detailed information about the caption generation process is provided in \cref{sec:text-prompt}.